sfeakes/AqualinkD/README.md

 * freeze protect, heater temperature & SWG set-points have been added to support for standard HTTP requests (MQTT & WS always had support)

 # TL;DR Install
+* For new install or update existing install follow the same procedures.
+Your configuration file will not be overriden, so on an update check you have added new config options to your config, your old config will work, you just may not have the new features enabeled.
+If you have modified any files in the web directory then you should back them up before upgrading.
 ## Quick instal if you are using Raspberry PI
 * There is a chance the pre-compiled binary will run, copy the git repo and run the install.sh script from the release directory. ie from the install directory `sudo ./release/install.sh`
 * try to run it with :-